 JBVAMC-MARL has six AMTI (Advanced Mechanical Technology Inc., Watertown, MA) force platforms embedded in the walkway for measuring ground reaction forces as subjects walk across them.
-An 8-channel telemetered EMG system (Noraxon, USA Inc., Scottsdale, AZ) enables muscle activity to be recorded during human movement activities.
+A 16-channel wireless EMG system (Trigno, Delsys Inc., Natick, MA) and 8-channel telemetered EMG system (Noraxon, USA Inc., Scottsdale, AZ) enables muscle activity to be recorded during human movement activities.
 MARL has a pedar pedobarograph system (Novel Electronics Inc., Munich, Germany) that uses insoles for measuring pressures between the foot (anatomical or prosthetic) and the shoe, or the foot and orthosis, during walking.
 Additionally, JBVAMC-MARL has a pliance pedobarograph system (Novel Electronics, Inc., Munich, Germany) that uses sensor pads to measure pressures between a person’s residual limb and their prosthetic socket.

 JBVAMC-MARL also has a Biodex Balance System SD used to evaluate dynamic balance and fall risk.
 The system is used to assess a subject’s neuromuscular control by quantifying their ability to maintain dynamic single or double leg postural stability on either a static or unstable surface.
 The system allows researchers to measure a subject’s ability to maintain their center of balance, their ability to move and control their body center of mass, and their ability to remain upright and balanced on unstable surfaces.

 Research studies conducted in the JBVAMC-MARL typically focus on, but are not limited to, persons with amputations, neuromuscular impairments, and musculoskeletal disorders or injuries.
-Data are also collected for healthy, able-bodied individuals.
+We also collect data for healthy, able-bodied individuals.

 Quantitative Gait Analysis– A gait analysis is an experiment to record data about the way a person walks.
 Instrumentation included in a basic gait analysis includes a high speed digital motion capture system, force platforms, digital video recordings and digital photos.
-Reflective markers are placed on various anatomical landmarks on the participant.
+Cameras track reflective markers that are placed on various anatomical landmarks on the participant.
 The participant is then asked to walk along a 10 m walkway a minimum of 5 times at varying speeds.
-Photos and digital recordings will be taken.
-Manual muscle testing using a handheld dynamometer will also be performed on the participant’s lower limbs to assess muscle strength.
-A goniometer will be used to measure the flexibility and range of motion of the hip, knee, and ankle joints.
-Participation for an able-bodied individual will last approximately 2 hours.
-Participation for a person with a physical impairment would take longer.
+Photos and digital recordings are taken.
+Manual muscle testing using a handheld dynamometer can be performed on the participant’s lower limbs to assess muscle strength.
+A goniometer is used to measure the flexibility and range of motion of the hip, knee, and ankle joints.
+Participation for an able-bodied individual takes approximately 2 hours.
+Participation for a person with a physical impairment usually takes longer.

 w/EMG– Electromyography (EMG) is a technique used to measure muscle activity.
-Surface electrodes will be attached to the skin over selected muscles using double-sided, non-allergenic tape.
-EMG is done in conjunction with a gait analysis.
-Preparation time for the subject will increase by approximately 45 minutes in addition to the setup/preparation time required for a gait analysis without EMG.
+Surface electrodes are attached to the skin over selected muscles using double-sided, non-allergenic tape.
+EMG is conducted in conjunction with a gait analysis.
+Preparation time for the subject will increase approximately 45-minutes, in addition to the setup/preparation time required for a gait analysis without EMG.

-w/Pressure– There are 2 types of pressure measurements available, either in-sole pressure measurement or in-socket pressure measurement.
+There are 2 types of pressure measurements available, either in-sole pressure measurement or in-socket pressure measurement.
 In-sole pressure analysis involves measuring the pressure applied to the plantar surface of the foot using instrumented insoles placed between the foot and the shoe.
-Pressure analysis of the plantar surface of the foot can be either a stand-alone procedure or done in conjunction with a gait analysis.
-Participation time for the subject in a stand-alone pressure analysis will last approximately 1 hour.
-If done in conjunction with the gait analysis, preparation time for the subject will increase by approximately 30 minutes in addition to the setup/preparation time required for a gait analysis without in-sole pressure.
+Pressure analysis of the plantar surface of the foot can be conducted as a stand-alone procedure or in conjunction with a gait analysis.
+Participation time for the subject in a stand-alone pressure analysis lasts approximately 1 hour.
+If conducted in conjunction with gait analysis, preparation time for the subject will increase by approximately 30 minutes, in addition to the setup/preparation time required for a gait analysis without in-sole pressure.

 If the participant wears a prosthesis, instrumented sensors are used to measure the pressure between the residual limb and the socket interface (in-socket pressure measurement).
-In-socket pressure measurement is done only in conjunction with a gait analysis.
-Preparation time for the subject will increase by approximately 1 hour in addition to the set/up preparation time required for a gait analysis without pressure.
+In-socket pressure measurement is conducted only in conjunction with a gait analysis.
+Preparation time for the subject will increase by approximately 1 hour, in addition to the set/up preparation time required for a gait analysis without pressure.

-w/Spine/Upper Extremity– Done in conjunction with a gait analysis, additional reflective markers are placed along the spine and on the head to measure spinal motion while walking or in a static standing position.
-Preparation time for the subject with the spinal markers will increase by approximately 30 minutes in addition to the setup/preparation time required for a standard gait analysis.
+Conducted in conjunction with a gait analysis, additional reflective markers are placed along the spine and on the head to measure spinal motion while walking or in a static standing position.
+Preparation time for the subject with the spinal markers will increase by approximately 30 minutes, in addition to the setup/preparation time required for a standard gait analysis.

-w/Energy Expenditure– An energy expenditure test is done to analyze the air that is exhaled while walking.
+w/Energy Expenditure– An energy expenditure test is conducted to analyze the air that is exhaled while walking.
 The test can be done as a stand-alone procedure or in conjunction with a gait analysis.
 A mask that covers the nose and mouth is fitted to the participant.
-Additional equipment including a battery pack and the sampling device are placed on the participant and secured using a harness type carrying pack.
-The test protocol consists of three stages: (1) pre-exercise resting energy expenditure, (2) walking energy expenditure, and (3) post-exercise resting energy expenditure.
-During the pre- and post-exercise phases, the participant is sitting quietly for approximately 5 minutes in each phase.
+Additional equipment, including a battery pack and the sampling device, is harnessed to the participant.
+The test protocol consists of three stages: 1) pre-exercise resting energy expenditure, 2) walking energy expenditure, and 3) post-exercise resting energy expenditure.
+During the pre- and post-exercise phases, the participant sits quietly for approximately 5 minutes in each phase.
 During the walking phase, the participant walks for 10 minutes at a self-selected speed on a treadmill.
 Preparation time for the subject is approximately 30 minutes.
 Participation time for the subject is approximately 45 minutes.

-All of the measurement systems in JBVAMC-MARL are integrated to allow for the synchronized collection of data in order to provide a comprehensive overview of the particular human movement activity.
+All of the measurement systems in JBVAMC-MARL are integrated to synchronize the collection of data, providing a comprehensive overview of the particular human movement activity.
 A primary goal of JBVAMC-MARL is to provide researchers, and ultimately clinicians, with more complete knowledge and a better understanding of the mechanical interactions that occur between humans and P&O systems.
 Knowledge derived from these systems can contribute to better P&O fitting and improve the quality of life for individuals who use these devices.